kubernetes/kops/docs/instance_groups.md

     type: gp2
 ```

-In AWS the above to add an additional 20gb EBS volume to the launchconfiguration and this each node within the instancegroup.
+In AWS the above example shows how to add an additional 20gb EBS volume, which applies to each node within the instancegroup.

 ## Automatically formatting and mounting the additional storage